sairam356/Advanced-LogAnalysis/README.md

-# LogAnalysis
+# Advanced LogAnalysis
-# LogAnalysis using open AI LLM Application
+# Advanced LogAnalysis using open AI LLM Application

 The application leverages several advanced technologies, including Pinecone for vector storage, OpenAI for embeddings, LangChain for query analysis, and the RAQ technique for optimized querying.